splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/common-dotnet-troubleshooting.rst

 Traces don't appear in Splunk Observability Cloud
 ==================================================================

-Traces from your instrumented application or service are not available in Splunk Observability Cloud
+If traces from your instrumented application or service are not available in Splunk Observability Cloud, check the following:

 Verify the supported .NET versions
 ----------------------------------------------------------------

-Make sure that your application targets :ref:`supported versions of .NET <dotnet-requirements>`.
+Make sure that your application targets :ref:`the supported versions of .NET <dotnet-requirements>`.

-If the version is not supported you might find in the logs entries similar to:
+If the .NET version you're using is not supported, your logs entries might be similar to the following:

 .. code-block:: bash